georgetoloraia/bitcamp-backend/README.md

     git clone https://github.com/bitcamp-ge/bitcamp-backend
     ```

-0. Build the Docker image
+0. Build and start the server

     Navigate to the project directory and run:

     ```bash
-    docker-compose build
+    docker-compose up --build
     ```

-0. Start the server

-    ```bash
-    docker-compose up
-    ```

-    The application should now be running at `http://localhost:8000`.
+    The application should now be running at `http://0.0.0.0/`.
     The Discord bot should be running alongside Django.

 ## Documentation

-API documentation is available at `http://localhost:8000/api/docs` when the server is running.
+API documentation is available at `http://0.0.0.0/api/docs` when the server is running.